 - Employees’ Provident Fund (PF),

 - Leave with wages,

 5. Ensuring no Child Labour and Forced Labour

-In Maroma, we check several documents to ensure the age of new employees is 18 years or older.
-School certificates are viewed to verify if 12th Standard (18 years) has been passed.
+In Maroma, we check Date of Birth Certificates or Educational Certificate to ensure the age of new employees is 18 years or older.

 6. Commitment to Non Discrimination, Gender Equity and Women’s Economic Empowerment, and Freedom of Association

 In Maroma, the majority of employees are women, and they are paid according to their skill irrespective of their gender.
 We only value work and ethics and have no discrimination by gender for any kind of facilities or rights.